The Fifth Step

 “But what happens to the vampires?”

-A little girl who look so much like Anna B. she could have been a clone came outside and jumped into her dad’s arms.
-This must be Zwelda, whom the kids called Zee Zee.
+A little girl who looked so much like Anna B she could have been a clone came outside and jumped into her dad’s arms.

 “I’m looking for a friend of mine, a red-headed woman in a black coat.”

 The officer shook his head.
 “No Ma’am, this is an older white male; looks homeless.”